alexhumenyuk/Masters-Thesis-proteomics-AKI/README.md

 # MT-AKI-p-proteomics
-This project contains all the scripts used to process data from a tandem mass tag HPLC-MS/MS experiment and that was part of my Master's thesis (MT).
+This project contains all the scripts used to process data from a tandem mass tag HPLC-MS/MS experiment that was part of my Master's thesis (MT).

 The experiment used protein samples extracted from the kidneys of healthy mice and mice with acute kidney injury (AKI) induced by cisplatin.
 Phosphorylated proteins were purified from these samples prior to loading into the mass spectrometer.